 Hi there!
-I'm a freelance letterer and calligrapher who loves working with good people.
+I'm an MBTI® Master Practitioner, as well as a freelance letterer and calligrapher, who loves working with good people.
 I also teach what I know.
 Based in Brooklyn.

 Copperplate, Lettering, MBTI®, changing careers, living in different countries, vegan cooking